Sri Lankan civil war: Origin and evolution

-The origins of the Sri Lankan Civil War lie in the continuous political rancor between the majority Sinhalese and the minority Tamils.
-The roots of the modern conflict extend back to the colonial era when the country was known as Ceylon.
-There was initially little tension among Sri Lanka's two largest ethnic groups, the Sinhalese and the Tamils, when Ponnambalam Arunachalam, a Tamil, was appointed representative of the Sinhalese as well as the Tamils in the national legislative council.
-In 1919 major Sinhalese and Tamil political organizations united to form the Ceylon National Congress, under the leadership of Arunachalam, to press the colonial government for more constitutional reforms.
+The origins of the Sri Lankan civil war lie in the continuous political rancour between the majority Sinhalese and the minority Tamils.
+The roots of the modern conflict extend back to the colonial era, when the country was known as Ceylon.
+The British colonial period lasted from 1815 to 1948, during which the British sought monetary gain from Sri Lanka's supply of tea, coffee, coconuts, and rubber.
+A labour shortage led the British to employ Tamils from India to work on tea plantations, furthering fears of racial decline among the Sinhalese.
+English language schools were also established in Jaffna by the American Ceylon Mission, which provided English-language skills for the Tamil population in Jaffna.
+The British favoured English speakers, so Tamils outcompeted their Sinhalese counterparts in the civil service sector.

+In 1919, major Sinhalese and Tamil political organisations united to form the Ceylon National Congress, under the leadership of Ponnambalam Arunachalam, to press the colonial government for more constitutional reforms.
 British colonial administrator William Manning actively encouraged the concept of "communal representation" and created the Colombo town seat in 1920, which alternated between the Tamils and the Sinhalese.

 After their election to the State Council in 1936, the Lanka Sama Samaja Party (LSSP) members N.M.
 Perera and Philip Gunawardena demanded the replacement of English as the official language by Sinhala and Tamil.
-In November 1936 a motion that "in the Municipal and Police Courts of the Island the proceedings should be in the vernacular" and that "entries in police stations should be recorded in the language in which they are originally stated" were passed by the State Council and referred to the Legal Secretary.
-However, in 1944 J.R.
+In November 1936, a motion that "in the Municipal and Police Courts of the Island the proceedings should be in the vernacular" and that "entries in police stations should be recorded in the language in which they are originally stated" were passed by the State Council and referred to the Legal Secretary.
+However, in 1944, J.R.
 Jayawardena moved in the State Council that Sinhala should replace English as the official language.

-In 1948, immediately after independence, a controversial law was passed by the Ceylon Parliament called the Ceylon Citizenship Act, which deliberately discriminated against the Indian Tamil ethnic minority by making it virtually impossible for them to obtain citizenship in the country.
+Ethnic tensions were exacerbated immediately after independence in 1948, when a controversial law was passed by the Ceylon Parliament called the Ceylon Citizenship Act, which deliberately discriminated against the Indian Tamil ethnic minority by making it virtually impossible for them to obtain citizenship in the country.
 Approximately 700,000 Indian Tamils were made stateless.
-Over the next three decades more than 300,000 Indian Tamils were deported back to India.
-It wasn't until 2003–55 years after independence—that all Indian Tamils living in Sri Lanka were granted citizenship, but by this time they only made up 5% of the island's population.
+Over the next three decades, more than 300,000 Indian Tamils were deported back to India.
+It wasn't until 2003 – 55 years after independence – that all Indian Tamils living in Sri Lanka were granted citizenship, but, by this time, they only made up 5% of the island's population.